 Spiritual revelations come in spiritual form, and are received only by the soul who is a spirit.
 When the soul transmits the spiritual revelation to the physical person, the faith process has begun.
 It is the pathway by which the desires of the physical person are transmitted to God through prayers and supplications, and by which God's response is transmitted back to him through the soul enabled by the Holy Spirit.

 The important aspect of the faith process is that the physical person should initiate it.
 He should have a desire for a particular thing or outcome, and if he is a believer would communicate his desire to God through prayers and supplications.
-As he speaks, his soul would simultaneously transmit his request to God.
+As he speaks, his soul simultaneously transmit his request to God.

 On receiving the request, God decides, in his infinite wisdom, whether or not to grant it.
-In cases where God grants the request, He instructs the Holy Spirit already residing in the physical person's soul to reveal to the soul the substance of what is hoped for, and the spiritual evidence of what is not seen.
+In cases where God grants the request, He instructs the Holy Spirit residing in the physical person's soul to reveal to the soul the substance of what is hoped for, and the spiritual evidence of what is not seen.

-The communication of spiritual revelation between the soul and the Holy Spirit is possible because these are spiritual entities.
+The communication of spiritual revelation between the soul and the Holy Spirit is possible because both are spiritual entities.
 Therefore, the soul is able to see the spiritual things revealed by the Holy Spirit as clearly and as fully as a physical person can see a teacup sitting on a dining table.

-When the soul receives the substance of the thing that is hoped for, or the spiritual evidence of what is not seen, it immediately transmits the spiritual revelation to the physical person via interaction between the subconscious and conscious minds.
+When the soul receives the substance of the thing that is hoped for, or the spiritual evidence of what is not seen, it transmits the spiritual revelation to the physical person via interaction between the subconscious and conscious minds.